The Bankrate promise

 There are also crypto debit cards

-The debit card with the highest rewards potential is the Crypto.com Rewards Visa Card.
-This is a prepaid debit card that can be loaded with cryptocurrency or U.S. dollars (via bank account transfers, credit cards or debit cards).
-If you “stake” your funds—essentially locking them within the Crypto.com platform for at least six months—you could earn between 2 percent and 8 percent in CRO rewards.
+The Crypto.com Rewards Visa Card is a prepaid card that can be loaded with cryptocurrency or U.S. dollars (via bank account transfers, credit cards or debit cards).
+If you “stake” your funds — essentially locking them within the Crypto.com platform for at least six months — you could earn between 1 percent and 5 percent on your purchases (paid in CRO rewards).
 CRO refers to the Crypto.com cryptocurrency token, which you can exchange for U.S. dollars or other cryptocurrencies.

 This approach is definitely for the more seasoned crypto enthusiast.
-The 8 percent threshold is out of reach for most people since it requires staking at least $400,000.
-Getting 5 percent back also requires a hefty amount ($40,000).
-The 3 percent and 2 percent returns are more attainable; they require staking $4,000 and $400, respectively.
-Cardholders don’t have to stake anything to earn 1 percent back on every purchase.
-At the mid and higher levels, cardholders can unlock additional benefits such as Spotify, Netflix and Amazon Prime credits, airport lounge access and discounts from Expedia and Airbnb.
+The 5 percent threshold (which used to run as high as 8 percent) is out of reach for most people since it requires staking at least $400,000.
+Getting 3 percent back also requires a hefty amount ($40,000).
+The 2 percent and 1 percent returns are more attainable; they require staking $4,000 and $400, respectively.
+But they’re capped at $50 and $25, respectively, in monthly rewards.
+Especially at the higher levels, cardholders can unlock additional benefits such as Spotify, Netflix and Amazon Prime credits, airport lounge access and discounts from Expedia and Airbnb.

-Other crypto debit cards include the Coinbase Card, the BitPay Prepaid Mastercard and the CoinZoom Visa.
-In some cases, you can load the account with cryptocurrency converted into U.S. dollars, and in others, you can convert crypto into fiat money at the point of sale.
-Either way, this concept doesn’t appeal to me as much as earning crypto rewards.
+Other crypto debit cards include the Coinbase Card, the Blockchain.com Visa, the BitPay Prepaid Mastercard and the CoinZoom Visa.
+In some cases, you can load the account with cryptocurrency converted into U.S. dollars, and in others, you can spend crypto directly at the point of sale.
+Either way, spending crypto doesn’t appeal to me as much as earning crypto rewards.
 The valuation can be murky, and you’re incurring capital gains taxes on these purchases.
-It’s clunky—would you want to sell stocks, bonds or mutual funds every time you buy something?
+It’s clunky — would you want to sell stocks, bonds or mutual funds every time you buy something?